Frijol/climate-change/notes/effects/_effects.md

 # Effects of climate change

+* On average, storms last 60% longer and have wind speeds 15% higher in the 2000s than they did in the 1950s [Pearce, 215][Pearce]

 ## Positive feedback loops
 * Global warming reduces the likelihood that we can count on forests and trees as permanent carbon sinks.
 Sequestration of carbon in forests fluctuates to the extent that some years forests can produce more carbon than they sequester [Smil, 80][Smil].
 In the near future, Tropical forests’ carbon impacts will change in the near future mostly due to deforestation, but many other forests will be limited by water and soil nutrient availability, especially a lack of nitrogen.
 This is one of the effects of global warming.
 We will also have more carbon-releasing wildfires across these forests due to longer droughts from global warming.
 [Smil, 82][Smil]